Access on doubled rope with the ZIGZAG

 - The ground person can pass equipment up via the access rope.

-- The arborist goes to the top of the tree to install his work rope on a definitive anchor.
-So he is certain of the primary anchor's suitability for the work.
+- The arborist goes to the top of the tree to install their work rope on a definitive anchor.
+So they are certain of the primary anchor's suitability for the work.

 - Aligning the strands is necessary before access.